klaytn/klaytn-docs/docs/klaytn/README.md

 #### Consensus Node Network (CNN)

 CNs form a full-mesh network among themselves called CNN.
-CNN applies BFT over a WAN (wide area network) and requires each CN to satisfy stringent hardware and network resource requirements to carry out BFT consensus at a sufficient performance level.
+CNN applies BFT over a WAN (wide area network) and requires each CN to satisfy [stringent hardware and network resource requirements](../node/core-cell/system-requirements.md) to carry out BFT consensus at a sufficient performance level.

 #### Proxy Node Network (PNN)

+PNN consists of PNs.
-PNs are connected with each other and form PNN.
-PNs explicitly do not connect with their peers within the same CC.
-Typically, PNs maintain just one connection with a peer PN, but this number is subject to change depending on the network configuration.
+Typically, PNs maintain just one connection with a PN in a neighboring Core Cell.
+The number of peer connections is subject to change depending on the network configuration.

 #### Endpoint Node Network (ENN)